-El Niño: We're still in limbo, says International Research Institute for Climate and Society08/01/2015 - by the Climate Centre
+El Niño: We’re still in limbo, says International Research Institute for Climate and Society

 The Pacific Ocean remains primed for an El Niño event, according to the Australian Bureau of Meteorology’s (BOM) annual climate statement released earlier this week, but the atmosphere “has failed to respond in a manner which progresses the climate system into a full El Niño”.

 Over the year, Australian rainfall and temperature showed “El Niño-like behaviour”, it adds in a news release, “including warmer and drier conditions in much of eastern Australia, spring heatwaves, and early fire-weather conditions in the south-east.”

 Pacific Ocean temperatures had been persistently “above average” for much of the year, but unlike a developing El Niño there were also above-average temperatures across the northern and western Pacific, according to the BOM – possibly explaining the failure of atmospheric circulation to respond as with a full El Niño.